-Since Friends: Though he was best known for his recurring role on All My Children, Consuelos’ Friends cameo led him to new pastures including movie roles in films like Cop Out and My Super Ex-Girlfriend.
+Since Friends: Though he was best known for his recurring role on All My Children, Consuelos’s Friends cameo led him to new pastures, including movie roles in films like Cop Out and My Super Ex-Girlfriend.

 10. T.J.
 Thyne – Dr. Oberman in “The One Hundredth” (October 8, 1998)

-On Friends: He plays Dr. Oberman, a first year medical resident with no strong feelings towards the Fonzie or any of the Happy Days gang.
+On Friends: He plays Dr. Oberman, a first-year medical resident with no strong feelings toward Fonzie or any of the Happy Days gang.

-Since Friends: He’s appeared on a smorgasbord of small screen hits from 24 to The O.C., but Thyne is perhaps most recognizable as Bones’ sardonic Dr. Jack Hodgins.
+Since Friends: He’s appeared on a smorgasbord of small-screen hits from 24 to The O.C., but Thyne is perhaps most recognizable as Bones’s sardonic Dr. Jack Hodgins.

 11. Willie Garson – Steve in “The One Where The Girl Hits Joey” (February 18, 1999)